Troubleshooting Jaguar Check Engine Light

 - Select Read Codes and write down all the codes that come up.

 Research each cod that comes up.
-Learn what each code means and what are the possible causes.
-Some codes are easy and straightforward to fix, while others may require further troubleshooting.
+Learn what each code means and what the possible causes are.
+Some codes are easy to fix, while others may require further troubleshooting.

 Common Causes

-Common causes that trigger Jaguar check engine light.
+Common causes that trigger the Jaguar check engine light.

 Spark plugs

 Bad spark plugs can cause misfires, which the engine management system will detect.
 Another cause would be bad spark plug wires or high resistance due to age.
-In either case, the replacement of either the spark plugs or spark plug wires will be the solution.
+In either case, replacing the spark plugs or spark plug wires will be the solution.

 Loose fuel tank cap